Angel086/ReactLearning/Notes/cssNotes.md

 Positioning Elements
 ----------------------------------------------------------------
+Static positioning
-Static positioning is the default position that each tag had, meaing it will be on the left most coner/side.
+    default position that each tag had, meaing it will be on the left most coner/side.
 Even if there is css in it moving it left by 20px 100px and right by and x amount of px it will not move it since it has static positioning property on.

+Relative postioing
-Relative postioing is a form of postions that places the element relative to it's supposide postion, can be the default position or the position it is within a given container, this will allow you to move it from its default positoin unlike static position.
+     A form of postions that places the element relative to it's supposide postion, can be the default position or the position it is within a given container, this will allow you to move it from its default positoin unlike static position.

+Absolute Positoning
-Absolute Positoning relative to the nearest positioned ancestor or top left corner of webpage. if the element it is in, meaning if the tag is in a div or body anthing that is contaning the tag we assigned the absolute postion to, if none of the containers it has as it's ancestors do not have a position set for them it will travel as far back as it needs to, till it hits a tag that does have position assignment or it hits the HTML tag, and positions itself relative to it.
+    relative to the nearest positioned ancestor or top left corner of webpage. if the element it is in, meaning if the tag is in a div or body anthing that is contaning the tag we assigned the absolute postion to, if none of the containers it has as it's ancestors do not have a position set for them it will travel as far back as it needs to, till it hits a tag that does have position assignment or it hits the HTML tag, and positions itself relative to it.
 ```html

 <html>